aszucs/cobra_task_v1/README.md

 # CoBRA Task V1
 Competitive Behavioral assessment of Rivalry and Admiration-seeking (CoBRA) task

-NOTE: A more recent version of this task can be found at https://github.com/aszucs/cobra_task_v2.
+NOTE: Version 2 of this task can be found at https://github.com/aszucs/cobra_task_v2.

 ## Short description:
 The CoBRA task is a social decision-making task designed to capture narcissistic reactions to defeat, using a computer game competition where the outcomes are rigged.
 Players are told they will play against previous participants whose performance has been pre-recorded and that in doing so, they will take part in the competition’s global ranking.